Healthcare: treating refugee patients

 Unfortunately, Ganga Maya forgot to bring her pill bottles and she didn’t even know how many medications she was taking.
 Then, Dr. Steve asked “do you digest well?”
 Ganga Maya replied, “Yeah!
 But I only eat very little.
 I don’t feel like eating a lot.
 You don’t feel like eating when the cook isn’t very nice to you.”
 Dr. Steve with confused face says ‘Okay…’ and starts typing on his computer.

 Ganga Maya continued to provide her answer with a slight hint that her daughter-in-law was the reason for her stomach ache.

 She wante the doctor to hear her hints so he would tell her to stay away from her daughter-in-law to avoid stress.
 However, Dr. Steven was completely unaware of what she was saying and eventually ran out of his time and scheduled another follow-up appointment.
 He prescribed a few painkillers and instructed her to take one tablet three times a day.

 This is a typical medical room conversation between older refugees of different culture and an American doctor.
-It’s quite fascinating to observe a chaos of misunderstandings when a western hospital encounters an eastern believe system.
+It’s quite fascinating to observe chaos of misunderstandings when a western hospital encounters an eastern believe system.

-However, those misunderstanding could potentially be very harmful to the patient.
+However, this misunderstanding could potentially be very harmful to the patient.
 Thus, it’s crucial for the doctors to understand their patient’s background including their beliefs, cultures, histories and more importantly their priorities of life.

 As a community member you can help welcome refugees to your community.Learn more